ibm-cloud-docs/Cloudant/operator/access_couchdb.md

 On OpenShift, the CouchDB service is configured to use an [OpenShift service certificate](https://docs.openshift.com/container-platform/4.1/authentication/certificates/service-serving-certificate.html){: new_window}{: external}.

-This configuration allows the `CouchDBCluster` to be exposed using a reencrypting route, ensuring traffic is encrypted internally within the OpenShift cluster.
+This configuration allows the `CouchDBCluster` to be exposed by using a reencrypting route, ensuring traffic is encrypted internally within the OpenShift cluster.
 To create a route from the CLI, run the following command:

 ```
 oc apply -f - <<END